jaxon-php/jaxon-website/pages/03.docs/06.armada/03.classes/docs.en.md

 #### The Request Factory

 The `request()` method (or its short version `rq()`) returns a request to its calling class.
-It provodes a fluid interface that transforms any call to its method to into an request to the method with the same name in the Jaxon class.
+It provides a fluid interface that transforms any received call into a request to the method with the same name in the caller class.

 ```php
 class ClassA extends \Jaxon\Sentry\Classes\Base